Jake LaCava

-Jake LaCava (born January 21, 2001) is an American soccer player who plays as a forward for Major League Soccer club Inter Miami.
+Jake LaCava (born January 21, 2001) is an American soccer player who plays as a forward for San Antonio FC in the USL Championship.

 Career

 Youth

 LaCava spent time with academy teams at the Barça Academy in Arizona, LA Galaxy and New York Red Bulls.
 He also spent time on trial with Danish Superliga side Hobro IK in 2019.

 New York Red Bulls II

 On July 3, 2020, LaCava signed for USL Championship side New York Red Bulls II.
 He made his league debut for the club on July 17, 2020, appearing as a 67th-minute substitute in a 1–0 loss to Hartford Athletic.
 On August 29, 2020, LaCava scored his first two goals as a professional in a 3–2 victory over Loudoun United FC.

 On April 30, 2021, LaCava scored his clubs first goal of the season in a 3–2 loss to Hartford Athletic.

 Following the 2021 season, LaCava's contract with New York expired.